Geology of the Ellsworth Mountains: Permian-Triassic deformationstructure

 It is discovered that the whole strata exposed in the Ellsworth Mountains has been impacted by the Permian-Triassic Deformation structure, which is a well-developed NNW-SSE structural grain.
 This took place during the Permian-Triassic Gondwanian progeny orogenesis along an inferred Andean-style boundary.

 Early Permian-Triassic deformation

-The 5 cm thick bedding parallel mylonite, which developed within the sedimentary rock strata of both the Heritage Group and the Crashsite Group, represents the early Permian-Triassic Deformation deformation.
+The 5 cm thick bedding parallel mylonite, which developed within the sedimentary rock strata of both the Heritage Group and the Crashsite Group, represents the early Permian-Triassic Deformation.
 The metamorphic rock known as mylonites is fine-grained, compact, foliated, and lined, and it typically exhibits severe ductile deformation.
 Around the large-scale fold structures, which contain substantial quantities of bedding parallel slip in some mylonite zones, extensive shear planes on a small scale may be delineated.
 The regional Permian-Triassic Deformation structural grain (153°) and the lineations seen in early Permian-Triassic Deformation mylonites (237° - 057°) generally connect at right angles.